ItzFerr/ItzFerr/README.md

 </h2>
 <p align="center">
     I am a student majoring in Computer and Network Engineering at a high school, <br>
-    my dream is to become a Programmer and Network Engineer.
+    my dream is to become a Programmer and Network Engineer. <br> <br>
+    I'm currently actively designing, developing, testing, maintaining, and building bots on a platform called <strong>[Discord](https://discord.com/)</strong>
 <br>
 <br>
 <a href="https://github.com/ZeroDiscord/">